mami-project/pathspider/doc/intro.rst

 stack: new protocols and extensions can be difficult to deploy when middleboxes do not understand them [Honda11]_.
-PATHspider is a software measurement tool for active measurement of Internet path transparency to transport protocols and transport protocol extensions, to generate raw data at scale to determine the size and shape of this problem.
+PATHspider is a software measurement tool for active measurement of Internet path transparency to transport protocols and transport protocol extensions, that can generate raw data at scale to determine the size and shape of this problem.

 The A/B testing measurement methodology used by PATHspider is simple: We perform connections from a set of observation points to a set of measurement